dzikkoder/spring-data-example/README.md

-Project info:

-build the application with
+1. Build the application with
 	mvn package dockerfile:build

-run the application in a Docker container with docker-compose up
+2. Run the application in a Docker container with docker-compose up

-Sample rest queries:
+3. Sample rest queries are in queries.sh

-curl
-TODO